 Mitochondria are known as the “powerhouse of the cell.”
-The organelle is responsible for the production of energy in a cell is mitochondria.
+The organelle that is responsible for the production of energy in a cell is the mitochondria.
 This is the most vital part of the cell as it takes the food and makes energy for the other parts of the cell.

 Features of mitochondria

 - These cell organelles are found exclusively in eukaryotic cells.